Drastic Fantastic

-Background and release
+Background

 During the recording sessions for the album, Tunstall claimed it to be a "challenge", and began to accept the "rock star" image that was trying to be forced upon her "would never work".
 Tunstall recalled in an interview with Paul Sexton fifteen years after the albums release that she was "100% completely immersed in the difficulty of making my second album".
 She faced increased pressure from her record label to match the success of her debut album, Eye to the Telescope (2004) and struggled with the pressure.
 Mentally and physically exhausted, Tunstall did not have enough time to write new material for Drastic Fantastic in which she had experienced with Eye to the Telescope, as the whole process was completely new and did not have any pressure in the same way that recording and writing for her second album did.
 As a result, Tunstall used some "older" and unreleased material for inclusion on Drastic Fantastic as a result of feeling rushed and pressured for the album to be finalised and released.

 Some similarities continued between the release of Eye to the Telescope and Drastic Fantastic, with Tunstall continuing with the same record label and public relations representatives.
 Despite this, in a later interview following the albums release, she said that she would have liked "stronger creative bridges between Drastic Fantastic and my debut", but cited greater similarities between the two albums than what people may notice.
 During the recording sessions and leading up to the albums release, relations between Tunstall and her record label had become "turbulent", and Tunstall struggled to connect with producer Steve Osborne.
 Some additional tracks features other unreleased songs such as "Mothgirl", "Bad Day" and "Journey", and during the Drastic Fantastic Tour, Tunstall covered "La Vie En Rose", which is on the U.K Bonus tracks, "My Sharona", The Bangles' "Walk Like an Egyptian" and Chaka Khan's "Ain't Nobody" which features on the DVD.
-Also, three singles were taken from Drastic Fantastic: "Hold On", the lead single, "Saving My Face" and "If Only", which all charted in the UK Top 100.